EliHar-zz/Hospital-Management-System/README.md

-# hospital_db
+# Hospital-Management-System
-A database system for hospitals
+A management software for hospitals